'Little Women' and 20 other great films directed by American women

 "Though we can't foretell whether time will be cruel or kind to Gerwig's 'Little Women,' it may just be the best film yet made by an American woman," The New Yorker's Anthony Lane wrote in his review, which will appear in the Jan.
 6 issue of the magazine.

-The inequalities and prejudices of the American film industry — the "boy's club" environment of studio executive suites and the long-standing barriers to female power — mean the list of films directed by American women is regrettably short.
-But it is nonetheless filled with significant cultural works.
+The inequalities and prejudices of the American film industry — the "boy's club" environment of studio executive suites and the long-standing barriers to female power — mean the list of films directed by American women is far too short.
+But it is nonetheless filled with vital, historically significant works.

 The list that follows, subjective and by no means comprehensive, is presented in chronological order and ranges from Oscar-winning classics to more obscure, little-known projects that richly deserve greater public awareness.